mickaelChen/ReDO/README.md

 ### Flowers:
 1. Download and extract: *Dataset*, *Segmentations*, and *data splits* from http://www.robots.ox.ac.uk/~vgg/data/flowers/102/
-2. The obtained *jpg* folder, *segmin* folder and *setid.mat* file should be placed in the same folder.
+2. The obtained *jpg* folder, *segmin* folder and *setid.mat* file should be placed in the same data root folder.

 ### CUB:
 1. Download and extract *Images* and *Segmentations* from http://www.vision.caltech.edu/visipedia/CUB-200-2011.html